Summary

-When you lease commercial property to occupy business premises, you pay rent in return to your commercial landlord.
+As a business occupying a property, you pay rent in return to your commercial landlord.
 Your commercial lease agreement will specify the amount of rent you must pay.
-However, it is unlikely that this rent amount will remain the same throughout your tenancy.
+However, it is common for this rent amount to change throughout your tenancy.
 For instance, if your lease agreement contains a rent review clause, it could increase.
-However, you may be able to appeal your rent increase.
-This article will explain the procedure to appeal your rent increase.
+However, you may be able to appeal your rent increase depending on the circumstances.
+This article will explain how tenants can appeal their rent increase.

 Why Rent Increases

 Your rent amount for your commercial premises may increase if your lease agreement has a rent review clause.
 This allows your landlord to review your rent periodically, typically every three to five years.
-After review, they may adjust your rent according to growth and development changes in the area where it is located.
+Depending on the review mechanism, they may adjust your rent according to growth and development changes in the area where it is located.
 For example, factors like inflation and retail development can increase property values or associated costs.

 There are various things your landlord may base their assessment on, such as: